unixwzrd/oobabooga-macOS/README.md

 In the test-scripts directory, there are some random Python scripts using tensors to test things like data types for MPS and other compute engines.
 Nothing special, just ahcked together in a few minutes for checking GPU utilization and AutoCast Data Typing.

+## 25 Jul 2023 macOS version patched and working

+I managed to get the code back together from an unwanted pull of future commits, I had things mis-configured on my side.
+The patches are applied and it just needs some testing.
+So far I haev only really briefly tested with a llama 30B 4bit quantized model and I am getting very reasonable resoponse times, though there it is running a range of 1-12 tokens per second.
+It seemed like more yesterday, but it's still reasonable.

+I have not tested much more tahn a basic llama qhich was 4 bit qualtized.
+I will try to test more today and tomorrow.

+If anyone else is interested in testing and validating what works and what doesn't, please let me know.

 ## 25 Jul 2023 Wrong Commit Point

 I merged with one commit too far ahead whe I created the created the dev-ms branch with a merge back to the oobabooga main branch.
 I'll need a bit of time to sort th ecode out.
 Until then, I don't know of a working version around.
 I'll have to sort through my local repository and see if I have smoething I can create a new repository with or revert to a previous commit.